-The C library uses the standard ARM® semihosted environment to provide facilities such as file input/output.
-This environment is supported by the ARM DSTREAM debug and trace unit, the ARM RVI debug unit, and the Fixed Virtual Platform (FVP) models.
+The C library uses the standard ARM semihosted environment to provide facilities such as file input/output.
+This environment is supported by the ARM RVI™ debug unit and the Real-Time Simulator Model (RTSM).

 You can re-implement any of the target-dependent functions of the C library as part of your application.
 This enables you to tailor the C library and, therefore, the C++ library, to your own execution environment.

 You can also tailor many of the target-independent functions to your own application-specific requirements.
 For example:

 Many of the C library functions are independent of any other function and contain no target dependencies.
 You can easily exploit these functions from assembler code.

 Functions in the C library are responsible for: